 Like many transfer students, Watts found it a bit challenging to adjust to a new school, which, he explains, is why he became involved with the university – and with helping students – after graduation.
-He has served as the philanthropy chair on the School of Engineering and Applied Sciences’ Young Alumni Board, and today, he is a member of its Dean’s Advisory Council, offering advice on classroom enrichment through experiential learning, the long-term vision for the school and other topics.
+A few years ago, he served as the philanthropy chair on the School of Engineering and Applied Sciences’ Young Alumni Board, and today, he is a member of its Dean’s Advisory Council, offering advice on classroom enrichment through experiential learning, the long-term vision for the school and other topics.

 He’s also on the board of Buffalo-Area Engineering Awareness for Minorities (BEAM), and works with Women in Science and Engineering (WiSE) and other student organizations, offering guidance on resume preparation, professional practice, ethical considerations and his thoughts on what life is like “on the other side,” after graduation.